khakhalin/carsharing101/README.md

 * For rentals, use origin-destination
 * For relocations, use source-target
 * Check for consistent use between zones and stations, especially early on.
 Perhaps it makes sense to stick to "stations" until the city is introduced?
 Or at least be consistent within any given paragraph + make sure that both "stations" and "zones" are defined at first use.
-* Check that during calculations, we don't talk about costs of car _ownership_, but "ownership or leasing"